1956 Brooklyn Dodgers season

-The 1956 Brooklyn Dodgers edged out the Milwaukee Braves to win the National League title.
+The 1956 Brooklyn Dodgers season was the 67th season for the Brooklyn Dodgers franchise in the MLB.
+The Dodgers edged out the Milwaukee Braves to win the National League title.
 The Dodgers again faced the New York Yankees in the World Series.
 This time they lost the series in seven games, one of which was a perfect game by the Yankees' Don Larsen.